IBM/openshift-secure-external-connections-mongodb-enterprise/README.md

 ## 3. Configure domain name

-The previous tutorial only covered the use of MongoDB internally hence the certificate will only be valid for the internal domain name.
+The previous tutorial only covered the use of MongoDB internally, so the certificate you generated in that tutorial is only valid for the internal domain name.

 You can choose to do one of the following:

 * [Use a public domain](#Use-a-public-domain)
 * [Use a cluster node's IP address for testing](#Use-a-cluster-node's-IP-address-for-testing)

 ### Use a public domain

-If you have a public domain ready for use, configure its A records to point to the IP addresses of your cluster nodes.
+If you have a public domain ready for use, configure its A records <!--EM: is this common?
+I see the Example A below, but I keep reading this and thinking--what are A records?
+I might try and reword to introduce the example A here first--> to point to the IP addresses of your cluster nodes.

 To get the cluster IP of your nodes: